kiwix/kiwix-apple-custom/README.md

 file which **is required to be placed in the custom app folder**.
 Take example on an already existing one if you need to create a new custom app.
 The most important fields are:
 - `about_app_url` - this is an external link that is placed in the "About section" of the application.
-Currently it is not supporting slashes, and ``https://`` is prepended to the value provided here.
-(Eg. given "about_app_url": "www.dwds.de", the final link in the app will be: "https://www.dwds.de")
+(Eg. "https://www.dwds.de")
 - `about_text` - this is a custom text that is placed in the "About section" describing what the application is about.
 - `app_name` - the title of the app
 - `app_store_id` - this should to be taken from the developer.apple.com, where the application release is prepared.
 Note you can take use the app_store_id even if the app is not yet released.
 The id is used within the app in the "Rate the app" section, so users can be redirected to a specific app in the Appstore, to rate it.